masora1030/CVPR2022-Pretrained-ViT-PyTorch/README.md

         --log-wandb
     ```
 ​
-When running with the script above with shard, please make your shard directory structure as following.
+When running with the script above with shard dataset, please make your shard dataset structure as following.

 ```misc
 /PATH/TO/ExFractalDB21000/